2019 Update: The Many Ways to Go Solar

 With a solar lease, you might save a few pennies per kilowatt-hour vs. the utility in the short term, but long term, you will never achieve the freedom and financial advantages of having control over your energy future.
 A solar lease can also make it harder to sell your house.

-For those who don’t have the upfront capital to make a solar cash purchase, we have been offering “Own Your Power” Solar Loans for over 2 years now, which function much like a solar lease, but with all the advantages of ownership.
-You can switch from a monthly utility payment, to a monthly solar payment, and after 12 years you will pay off the solar loan and start benefiting from free power (vs. the lease, which would continue through 20 years).
+For those who don’t have the upfront capital to make a solar cash purchase, we offer solar loans, which function much like a solar lease, but with all the advantages of ownership.
+You can switch from a monthly utility payment, to a monthly solar payment, and once you pay back the loan you’ll start benefiting from free power (vs. the lease, which would continue through 20 years).